sbma44/sbma44.github.io/airbnb/index.md

 - Eat some Ethiopian food!
 D.C. has many great restaurants, but most of the region's best cheap international cuisine is in the suburbs.
 Ethiopian is the one big exception.
 [Zenebech](http://www.zenebechdc.com/) is walkable from our house and does a great job.
 For a more ornate presentation, consider [Dukem](http://dukemrestaurant.com/) on U Street--they often perform music and/or a coffee ceremony for guests.

 - In addition to its symphonic and operatic shows, the Kennedy Center hosts free performances every day on its [Millennium Stage](http://www.kennedy-center.org/programs/millennium/).
 Better still, the 80 bus runs right from our house to its front door (plan on a 45 minute ride, but don't worry about transfers).
 [Wooly Mammoth Theater](http://www.woollymammoth.net/) and [Synetic Theater Company](http://www.synetictheater.org/) also offers reliably great shows.
 The [9:30 Club](http://www.930.com/) is one of the country's best rock venues and the [Black Cat](http://www.blackcatdc.com/) offers cheap drinks in the Red Room and great shows upstairs.
 The [Raven](http://www.yelp.com/biz/the-raven-grill-washington) is the city's best dive bar, but our neighborhood bar, [Showtime](http://www.yelp.com/biz/showtime-lounge-washington), runs a close second.

+## <a href="#emergencies" id="contact">Emergencies</a>

+Our phone numbers are included in the email that contained the URL to this page.
+If you encounter an emergency, dial 911.
+D.C.'s non-emergency assistance line is 311.
+We keep a fire extinguisher in the hallway closet on the bottom floor of the unit.